-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
-Existing operations on Tinian would continue.
+Under the no-action alternative, no construction or operations associated with the ranges on Tinian would occur.
 Therefore, the no-action alternative would have no impacts to visual resources.

 13.2.6 Summary of Impacts

 Development of the ranges on Tinian would result in large cleared areas and a change to the central area of Tinian.
 This would primarily affect views from Mount Lasso, the tallest point on the island, as well as views along Broadway and 8th Avenue.
 These changes to the visual environment, while somewhat substantial in scale and potentially significant in nature, would be expected to be brought to a level of less than significant with mitigation measures in place.
 Table 13.2-4 summarizes the potential impacts of each action alternative and the no-action alternative.